John Ward (American football, born 1907)

-John M. Ward (March 8, 1907 – December 29, 1968) was an American football player.
-He played college football for USC and was "rated one of the strongest linemen in Troy's history."
+John M. Ward (March 8, 1907 – December 29, 1968), sometimes called Johnny Ward, was an American football player and coach.
+He played college football at the University of Southern California (USC) and was "rated one of the strongest linemen in Troy's history."
 He turned pro in 1930, playing in the National Football League (NFL) as a tackle for the Frankford Yellow Jackets and Minneapolis Red Jackets.
 He appeared in 13 NFL games, all as a starter.
+Ward served as the head football coach at Santa Ana College in Santa Ana, California from 1953 to 1954.